 As a reminder, this is our litterbox closet, the hole on the left above is due to a leak we had from the tub going into our living room.

 One of the most asked questions during my reveal post was how the inside of the litterbox closet looks, so here we go.
 The wall color looks almost lime green in the photo.
 Not sure if it is because of the fact that it was taken with my cellphone or because of the artificial lighting but that color is not the right color.
+(The color is called Gaucho by Valspar and you can check out my blog post about my favorite shades of dark green paint colors for more info)

 The arrows point to the pug light that I use when cleaning the litterbox.
 I also use a litter tracking mat and the scooper is hanging on the wall to the left.
 (You can find the cat hole HERE)